minio/docs/source/operations/concepts.rst

 - Use the command line with :mc:`mc` and :mc:`mc admin`
 - The :ref:`MinIO Console <minio-console>` graphical user interface for individual instances

-- In Kubernetes, with the :ref:`MinIO Operator Console <minio-operator-console>`
+..
+Reference Enterprise Operator Console eventually

 .. _minio-rebalance: